-The children in our program come from countries all over the world, including Burma, Bhutan, Afghanistan, Iraq, Democratic Republic of Congo, Eritrea, Somalia, Sudan, Rwanda, Honduras, Guatemala, Mexico and more.
+The youth in our program come from countries all over the world, including Afghanistan, Democratic Republic of Congo, Eritrea, Burma (ethnic minority Rohingya), Mexico, Honduras, Guatemala, El Salvador, and more.
 They are mostly teenagers and have been separated from their families, leaving them without an adult to care for them.

 Some of them have lost their parents, while others do not know where their parents are and if they are alive.
 All of them have fled war, persecution, abuse, neglect, or violence and are unable to return home.